 Listed below are some of the customizations you can make using the blank templates:

-- Border (click to view): You can customize the color of the template border by adding your own RGB or hex color code.
+- Border (click to view): Customize the color of the template border by adding your own RGB or hex color code.

-- You can visit the W3 schools website for more information on RGB or hex color codes.
+- Visit the W3 schools website for more information on RGB or hex color codes.

-- Alternatively, you can use the [[brand_color]] placeholder within the source code.
+- Alternatively, use the [[brand_color]] placeholder within the source code.
 This placeholder populates the hex code of your organization's brand color set in your Account Settings.

-- Banner (click to view): You can customize the background color of the banner by adding your own RGB or hex color code.
+- Banner (click to view): Customize the background color of the banner by adding your own RGB or hex color code.
 Also, you can insert custom text for the banner.

-- You can visit the W3 schools website for more information on RGB or hex color codes.
+- Visit the W3 schools website for more information on RGB or hex color codes.

-- Alternatively, you can use the [[brand_color]] placeholder within the source code.
+- Alternatively, use the [[brand_color]] placeholder within the source code.
 This placeholder populates the hex code of your organization's brand color set in your Account Settings.

-- Logo: You can replace the KnowBe4 logo with your own organization's logo.
+- Logo: Replace the KnowBe4 logo with your own organization's logo.

 If you decide to use a blank template that has a (Logo) tag in the template name, be aware that this template will automatically populate your organization's logo using the [[company_logo_url]] placeholder.
-For this placeholder to work properly, you will need to add your organization's logo URL to your Account Settings.
-For more information about what placeholders you can use in training notifications, visit our How to Use Placeholders article.
+For this placeholder to work properly, add your organization's logo URL in your Account Settings.
+For more information about what placeholders you can use in training notifications, visit our Placeholders Guide.